 2. Organic Chemistry

-The Laws of Thermodynamics, gravity and Isaac Newton—these are all subjects normally associated with the study of Physics.
+The Laws of Thermodynamics, gravity and Isaac Newton: these are all subjects normally associated with the study of physics.
 Maybe you loved the class in high school and moved onto college just to experience a nightmare.
-According to a “Wired” article, students tend to mess up in this course by making the mistake of concentrating more on getting an answer in Physics than actually learning by working through the puzzle and gleaning as much information from it as possible.
+According to a Wire” article, students tend to mess up in this course by making the mistake of concentrating more on getting an answer in physics than actually learning by working through the puzzle and gleaning as much information from it as possible.

 For example, a student would likely concentrate more on attempting to find an equation’s solution on Google than on memorizing the steps that should be taken to find the answer.